 These caves are not well-known or well-documented but offer recreational caving and exploration opportunities for experienced spelunkers.

 - Echo Cave: Echo Cave is in southern Nevada’s Spring Mountains National Recreation Area.

-It is known for its unique formations and the echoes produced by its large chambers.
+We know it for its unique formations and the echoes produced by its large chambers.

 Investigate Caves in Nevada

-While many of these Caves in Nevada are not open to the public, they offer opportunities for scientific research and recreational caving for those with the appropriate expertise and permits.
+While many of these Caves in Nevada are not open to the public, they offer opportunities for scientific research and recreational caving for those with the expertise and permits.